 Don’t let stress interfere with your diabetes management.
 Talk to your doctor about your stress levels, or reach out to a diabetes educator.
 Use the American Association of Diabetes Educators website to find an educator near you.

 You may be at risk of developing a mental health condition if you have diabetes.
 Anxiety is common in people with diabetes, especially women.
-Between of those with diabetes report having anxiety.
+Between

 Some symptoms of depression include: